FUTURE OF MEDICINE

 What it is:

-The HDL test measures the amount of high-density lipoprotein (HDL) in the blood.
-HDL is thought of as the “good” cholesterol because it carries bad cholesterol away from the arteries where it can be removed from the body.
+Measures the amount of high-density lipoprotein (HDL-C) in the blood.
+HDL-C is thought of as the “good” cholesterol because it carries bad cholesterol away from the arteries where it can be removed from the body.

-HDL protects your heart by carrying excess cholesterol to the liver for removal.
-Low HDL levels increase the risk of heart disease and stroke, even if other cholesterol levels are normal.
+HDL-C protects your heart by carrying excess cholesterol to the liver for removal.
+Low HDL-C levels increase the risk of heart disease and stroke, even if other cholesterol levels are normal.

-To boost your “good” cholesterol, exercise regularly, maintain a healthy weight, don't smoke, and eat healthy fats like those found in nuts, avocados, and olive oil.
-Reducing sugar and refined carbs can also help raise HDL.
+Exercise regularly, maintain a healthy weight, don't smoke, and eat healthy fats like those found in nuts, avocados, and olive oil.
+Reducing sugar and refined carbs can also help raise HDL-C.

 Included in the following health screenings: